-Do you own a property in North Carolina?
-Understanding the state’s security deposit laws could help protect your rental investment!
+Do you own a rental property in North Carolina?
+As a landlord, understanding the state’s security deposit laws could help protect your rental investment!

 Security deposits are important to protect North Carolina landlords from possible losses in case tenants don’t adhere to the terms of the lease or rental agreement and cause excessive damage.
 As a North Carolina landlord you have a right under landlord-tenant laws, to ask for one, but you need to ensure that you follow the correct security depost laws every step of the way.

-To learn about security deposit laws in North Carolina, keep reading!
+To learn about security deposit law in North Carolina, keep reading!

 Advantages to Asking for a Security Deposit

-As a landlord, there are many advantages to collecting security deposits from your tenants, including:
+As a landlord, there are many advantages to collecting security deposits from your renters, including:

-• Help cover unpaid bills upon move-out - If utilities are the tenant's responsibility, it can be used to cover any bills that the tenant fails to pay when they move out of the rental unit.
+• Help cover unpaid bills upon move-out - If utilities are the tenant's responsibility, the money can be used to cover any bills that the tenant fails to pay when they move out of the rental unit.

-• Help cover unpaid rent - Non-payment of rental payment is among the most common issues experienced by landlords.
+• Help cover unpaid rent - Non-payment of rent is among the most common issues experienced by landlords.
 Fortunately, landlords can deduct any unpaid rent from the tenant’s security deposit.

-• Help cover damages to the property - Landlords can also use it to cover excessive damage that goes beyond that of normal wear and tear.
+• Help cover damages to the property - Rental property owners can also use it to cover the cost of excessive damage that goes beyond that of normal wear and tear.

-• Help cover legal fees - In case the landlord needs to file an eviction case against the tenant due to non-payment of rent or other lease violations, the landlord can deduct the cost of court fees and eviction fees from the security deposit.
+• Help cover legal fees - In the case of landlord-tenant disputes such as an eviction case against the tenant due to non-payment of rent or other lease violations, the landlord can deduct the court costs and eviction fees from the security deposit.

 lock sitting on a bunch of American bills